ASCOMInitiative/ASCOM.Alpaca.Simulators/ASCOM.Alpaca.Simulators/README.md

 The project auto-generates Swagger pages while running.
 The Swagger pages shows all active controllers in the project by default.
 Because this exposes all controller types the Swagger page has all Alpaca Endpoints.

+The Swagger pages also include several OmniSim only APIs.
+These are only used to configure the simulators for automation and are not part of Alpaca.
+These are currently in preview and can change at any time.

 Authentication is optional and can be turned on from the setup page.
 This currently supports HTTP basic authentication and token based authentication.
 Authentication can be configured and turned on / off from the driver settings page.

 All devices offer configuration via Blazor pages.
 The configuration is persistent.
 Logging is accomplished via the ASCOM Cross Platform Libraries in the for of text files.